UoA-CARES-Student/TalkingFaceGeneration-with-Emotion/README.md

 2. Image to Video: Lip synchronisation generator takes a video as an input, whereas the output of the image generator is an image.
 Therefore, image to video conversion is needed.

-These steps can be achieved by running preprocessing_pasteback_vid.ipynb
+These steps can be achieved by running "preprocessing_pasteback_vid.ipynb".

 ## Lip synchronisation
 All the files and instructions how to run lip synchronisation are under "lip_synchronisation" folder.